-Next, we work towards a detailed understanding of the subtleties of SIPs that caused the aforementioned Klauck-Prakash lower bound [29] not to apply.
+Next, we work towards a detailed understanding of the subtleties of SIPs that caused the aforementioned Klauck-Prakash lower bound [24] not to apply.
 Our study naturally leads into communication complexity, in particular to Arthur-Merlin communication, which we discuss next.

-1.2.
-The Connection to Arthur-Merlin Communication.
-Like almost all previous lower bounds for data stream computations, prior SIP lower bounds [11, 29] use reductions from problems in communication complexity.
-To model the prover in a SIP, the appropriate setting is Arthur-Merlin communication, which we now introduce.
+1.2 The Connection to Arthur-Merlin Communication

+Like almost all previous lower bounds for data stream computations, prior SIP lower bounds [9,24] use reductions from problems in communication complexity.
+To model the prover in an SIP, the appropriate setting is Arthur-Merlin communication, which we now introduce.

-Suppose Alice holds an input $x \in \mathcal{X}$ , Bob holds $y \in \mathcal{Y}$ , and they wish to compute f(x,y) for some Boolean function $f : \mathcal{X} \times \mathcal{Y} \to \{0,1\}$ , using random coins and settling for some constant probability of error.
+Suppose Alice holds an input $x \in \mathcal{X}$, Bob holds $y \in \mathcal{Y}$, and they wish to compute f(x,y) for some Boolean function $f : \mathcal{X} \times \mathcal{Y} \to \{0, 1\}$, using random coins and settling for some constant probability of error.
 Say this costs R(f) bits of communication.
 Can an omniscient but untrusted Merlin, who knows (x, y), convince "Arthur" (defined as Alice and Bob together) that f(x,y) = 1, keeping the overall communication within o(R(f))?
-For several interesting functions f the answer is "Yes" and this is the general subject of Arthur-Merlin communication complexity, first considered in seminal work by Babai, Frankl, and Simon [6].
+For several interesting functions f the answer is "Yes" and this is the general subject of Arthur-Merlin communication complexity, first considered in seminal work by Babai, Frankl, and Simon [5].

-The one-pass streaming restriction on the verifier in a SIP is modeled by requiring that Alice not receive any communication from either Bob or Merlin.
+The one-pass streaming restriction on the verifier in an SIP is modeled by requiring that Alice not receive any communication from either Bob or Merlin.
 Thus the Alice-Bob communication is one-way, though Bob and Merlin may interact arbitrarily.
 We refer to this restricted communication setting as online Arthur-Merlin communication.
-It should be clear that a k-message SIP with cost C can be simulated by an online Arthur-Merlin communication 4.1 in Section 4 for details).
+It should be clear that a k-round SIP with cost C can be simulated by an online Arthur-Merlin communication of cost C where Bob and Merlin interact for k rounds.
 Thus, lower bounds on SIPs would follow from corresponding communication lower bounds in the online Arthur-Merlin setting.

-At this point let us recall that the classical Turing-Machine-based theory of interactive proofs considers two different models of interaction between prover and verifier, corresponding to the complexity classes $IP{TM}$ , where the verifier is allowed private randomness, and $AM{TM}$ , where he may only use public randomness.
+At this point let us recall that the classical Turing-Machine-based theory of interactive proofs considers two different models of interaction between prover and verifier, corresponding to the complexity classes IP{TM} ,1 where the verifier is allowed private randomness, and AM{TM} , where he may only use public randomness.
 Recall the following classic results about such interactive proofs.

-- Equivalence of private and public coins.
-Goldwasser and Sipser [21] proved that a k-message private coin interactive proof (à la $\mathbf{IP}{TM}$ ) can be simulated (with a polynomial blowup in complexity) by a (k + 2)-message public coin one (à la $\mathbf{AM}{TM}$ ).
-Thus, in the resulting protocol, the verifier can perform his interaction with the prover before even looking at the input! - Round reduction.
-Babai and Moran [7] proved that for $k \ge 1$ , a (k+1)-round interactive proof can be simulated by a k-round interactive proof with a polynomial blowup in the verifier's complexity.
-Thus, a two-message (verifier $\rightarrow$ prover $\rightarrow$ verifier) interactive proof is just as powerful as any constant-round one.
+Equivalence of private and public coins.
+Goldwasser and Sipser [16] proved that a k-round private coin interactive proof (à la \mathbf{IP}{TM}) can be simulated (with a polynomial blowup in complexity) by a (k+2)-round public coin one (à la \mathbf{AM}{TM}).
+Thus, in the resulting protocol, the verifier can perform his interaction with the prover before even looking at the input!